 Global Justice Now

 Global Justice Now runs significant campaigns which relate to how we can help bring about change in the world.
-Their briefing papers offer insights and analysis into the injustice of systems that cause poverty and suffering and what changes are needed for a better world to become possible.
+Their reports and briefing papers offer insights and analysis into the injustice of systems that cause poverty and suffering and what changes are needed for a better world to become possible.